Turn in Applications to:

 Mail your completed application: Student Nutrition Services, 7135 Highway 9, Felton, CA 95018

 Free and Reduced Price Meals are available to families who believe they may qualify.
 If your family chooses to apply please complete the online application by selecting Titan button above.
 You can submit your application online.
 You will be notified by mail of your student’s status.
 Until notification is received you must provide your child with a lunch or lunch money.

 Complete one application per family.
 The information you give will be used to determine or prove your child's eligibility for free or reduced-priced meals only.

 Factors considered in the application process are the household size and total household income.
 HOUSEHOLD SIZE is considered all persons, related or unrelated: Including parents, children, grandparents who live in your home and share living expenses.
 The TOTAL HOUSEHOLD INCOME is the income each household member received last month before taxes - this includes wages, social security, pension, unemployment, welfare, child support, alimony, and any other cash income.
-Eligibility Scale 2019-2020
+View eligibility scale under meal application.

 If you have any questions or concerns regarding the application process please contact Alisia Muñoz-Rojas, Manager, Student Nutrition Services at (831) 335-5384.